Joint meeting EU Directors for Pharmaceutical Policy & Pharmaceutical Committee

 The Pharmaceutical Strategy for Europe, the Europe’s Beating Cancer Plan, the announced European Health Emergency Response Authority (HERA) and the European Health Data Space offer an opportunity for joint action at the EU level in response to public health needs.

-Agenda (click an agenda item to download the presentation in PDF format)
+- Agenda dogodka (click on the agenda item to download the presentation in PDF format)